zio/zio-quill/README.md

 // SELECT p.name, c.phone FROM Person p, Contact c WHERE (p.id = 999) AND (c.personId = p.id)
 ```

-Quill normalizes the quotation and translates the monadic joins to applicative joins in SQL, generating a database-friendly query that avoids nested queries.
+Quill normalizes the quotation and translates the monadic joins to applicative joins, generating a database-friendly query that avoids nested queries.

 Any of the following features can be used together with the others and/or within a for-comprehension: